 National Fragrance Week?
 Clergy Appreciation Day?
 National Dessert Month?
 Basketball Season?
 Holy Humor Month?
 Golden Rule Week?
 Epiphany?
 Drinking Straw Day?

 So take a bit of advice from December 30, Make-Up-Your-Mind Day, check out Julie Lavender’s resource.
-It’s available for $16.99 here.
+It’s available at Amazon.
 Learn, discuss, memorize and pray together as a family this year.

 May God bless you as you make each day a holiday! ~ Julie Lavender